miguelprada/industrial_ci/doc/index.rst

 Optional environment variables
 ++++++++++++++++++++++++++++++++

-Note that some of these currently tied only to a single option, but we still leave them for the future when more options become available (e.g. ament with BUILDER).
+Note that some of these currently tied only to a single option, but we still leave them for the future when more options become available.

 * **ABICHECK_MERGE** (default: not set): Used only when `ABICHECK_URL` is set.
 For travis it can be set to 'auto' to auto-detect pull requests.
 If set to 'true' the merge parent (see `Terminology section <#terminology>`_) will be checked against.
 * **ABICHECK_URL** (default: not set): Run binary compatibility check with `ABICC <https://github.com/lvc/abi-compliance-checker>`_.
 The URL should point to a baseline archive (\*.tar.\*,\*.zip, \*.tgz or \*.tbz2).
 See more in `the ABI checks section <#abi-checks>`_)